tyfon7/UIFixes/README.md

 Tarkov is full of annoyances but we can fix them!
 Sometimes.

-✨ New in the latest version!

 ## Added features

 New UI features enabled by this mod

--   ✨ Multiselect - select multiple items at once with shift-click or dragging a selection box
+-   Multiselect - select multiple items at once with shift-click or dragging a selection box
     -   Move items around as a group, drop them into containers, place them in grids
     -   Ctrl-click and Alt-click to quick move or equip them all.
 Compatible with Quick Move to Containers!
     -   Context menu to insure all, equip all, unequip all, unload ammo from all